Red Hills Region: Location

 The Red Hills physiographic region of northern Florida was defined in 1914 as most of Leon County north of the Cody Scarp, and small portions of southernmost Grady and Thomas counties in Georgia.
 The original tree cover of the region was a shortleaf pine-oak-hickory woodland with deep sandy clay soil.
 A wider definition of the Red Hills Region includes Jefferson County, Florida north of the Cody Scarp and the southern portions of Grady and Thomas counties in Georgia.
 This larger region consists of about 2,400 km2 that is bounded by the Aucilla River on the east and northeast, by the Ochlockonee River on the west and northwest, and by the Cody Scarp on the south.
 The Red Hills physiographic region is part of the Tallahassee Hills/Valdosta Limesink ecoregion, which extends across northern Florida and southern Georgia from the Apalachicola River to the vicinity of Valdosta, Georgia.

 A wider Red Hills section of Florida has been defined as extending 150 mi along the Alabama and Georgia borders, including, from east to west, Madison, Jefferson, Leon, Gadsden and Jackson counties.

 There is a Red Hills Physiographic Province in south central Alabama.

 History

-The area was first settled by Paleo-Indians in and around the various lakes in the southern part of the Red Hills.
+The area was first populated by Paleo-Indians in and around the various lakes in the southern part of the Red Hills.
 The Apalachee were found here in the 16th century, and were almost annihilated through wars, disease, and slavery.
 In the 18th century, the Seminoles made the Red Hills their home until the early 19th century and the Seminole Wars.

 Also in the 19th century, white settlers began cotton plantations, which thrived until the Civil War.
 At one time, Leon County, Florida, was the 5th largest producer of cotton among all counties in Georgia and Florida.
 After the Civil War, many of the Red Hills' plantations became winter homes and quail hunting plantations for wealthy northerners; the area between Thomasville and Tallahassee is still home to dozens of such plantations, such as Greenwood, Pebble Hill, and Goodwood.